deathbycum/InstaAccountCreaterWithAutoVerification/README.md

 # InstaAccountCreaterWithAutoVerification

-Written in VB.NET and it use temp-mail api for email verifcation, Here is the usage.
+Written In VB.NET And It Use Temp-Mail Api For Email Verifcation, Here is the usage.

 ```vb.net
 Dim methodOBJ As New Methods